Bishoywadea/Sorting_Algorithms/README.md

 Contributions to this project are welcome!
 If you find a bug or want to add a new algorithm, please open an issue or submit a pull request.

-Before making any changes, please make sure that you read the contribution guidelines in `CONTRIBUTING.md`.

 ## License 📜

 This project is licensed under the MIT License.
 See `LICENSE` for more information.